CYCADS FOR SALE

 Cycads make excellent potted plants, either for the house or conservatory.
 Their slow growth rate means they won't soon outgrow their pots.
 Some species, especially those coming from the cloud forests, prefer low light levels and perform well indoors.
 The desert plants are well suited to the brighter light of the conservatory or next to a south-facing window.

 We grow all our own plants from seed, obtained from botanical gardens and rare plant seed houses around the world.
-Unfortunately, we can only ship within Canada.
+We are a small cottage nursery and we can only ship within Canada.

 Plants listed as hardy for temperate climates should not be planted outdoors until the caudex is at least baseball-size.
 This could take several years.
 In the meantime, enjoy your cycad in an attractive pot, let it summer outdoors, and then bring it in for the winter.